Network type comparison, HMO vs PPO vs EPO

 The biggest mistake is comparing network types based only on flexibility while ignoring premiums and total annual cost.
 A PPO may feel safer because it allows broader access, but if it costs significantly more each month, that premium difference can outweigh the value of flexibility in a routine year.

-Example, routine year, no referrals needed
+Example: a routine year with no referrals needed

 Consider a year with two primary care visits and one specialist visit.
 Under an HMO, you may need a referral for the specialist but pay a $30 copay for primary care and a $50 copay for the specialist.
 Under a PPO plan, you may skip the referral and pay similar copays, but the PPO premium is $100 higher per month.